Lattice-Automation/icor-codon-optimization/README.md

 `URC_optimizer.py`
 > Uniform random choice optimizer creates a directory containing amino acid sequences in the FASTA format and saves these "optimized" / "generated" DNA sequences in a directory.
 It randomly selects a codon given an amino acid, making it a very naive approach.

+`HFC_optimizer.py`
+> Chooses the highest frequency codon in E. coli only, having just one codon for every amino acid.
+This approach should have a CAI of 1.0.
+Creates a directory containing amino acid sequences in the FASTA format and saves the sequences into this directory.

 #### Scripts
 The following is a description of the purpose for each script in the repository.